-This may be a little more work than the average cookie, but these divine rugelach are worth it.
+This may be a little more work than the average cookie, but these divine Apricot-Walnut rugelach are truly worth it.

 In a food processor, process butter, cream cheese, 3 tablespoons sugar, and salt until combined.
 Add flour and pulse until a dough forms.
 Divide in half, flatten into disks, and tightly wrap in plastic.
 Refrigerate until firm, 2 hours (or overnight).